A Three-Regime Theorem for Flow-Firing: The Second Regime

-\begin{theorem} If $2 \leq r\leq \lceil\frac{n}{2}\rceil$, flow firing on $\K(n,r)$ does not terminate uniquely.
-In particular, there exists a sequence of firings that terminate in $\az(n)$ and a sequence of firings that terminate in a configuration that is not $\az(n)$. \end{theorem}
+In order to prove this, we will show that there exists (i) a sequence of firings that terminate in $\az(n)$ and (ii) a sequence of firings that terminate in a configuration that is not $\az(n)$.